 Road Safety Week

 The British Horse Society are proud supporters of Brake's Road Safety Week.
-Their theme for 2017 is ‘Speed Down Save Lives’ – which supports the message of our ‘Dead?
-Or Dead Slow?’ campaign.
+Their theme for 2019 is ‘Step up for Safe Streets’.

-Safety of horses and riders is of paramount importance to us and we want to use Road Safety Week and our Dead Slow campaign as an opportunity to raise awareness of the very real threat that riders and carriage drivers face, and to educate drivers on how to pass horses on the road safely.
+Safety of equestrians is of paramount importance to us and we want to use Road Safety Week and our Dead?
+Or Dead Slow? campaign as an opportunity to raise awareness of the very real threat that riders and carriage drivers face, and to educate drivers on how to pass horses on the road safely.